6 rounds of golf. 7 nights twin accommodation close to the course.

-Arrive at Glasgow or Edinburgh Airport, met by an AGS Representative, collect auto or meet your private driver/guide, head north to Nairn your base for 4 nights.
+Arrive at Glasgow or Edinburgh Airport, met by an AGS Representative, collect auto or meet your private driver/guide, travel to Nairn your base for 4 nights.

 Play Royal Dornoch, an enthralling must-play golf course, for golfers from around the world.

 Play Nairn, a magical links golf course with real pedigree, stunning views and a tough challenge.

 Play Castle Stuart, an outstanding, world-class modern links golf course, with visually spectacular scenery and sea views.

 Play Carnoustie, considered to have one of the greatest back nines in golf.
 Travel to your St. Andrews accommodation for three nights.

 Enjoy the tradition of St Andrews town and links and play the St. Andrews Old Golf Course.

 Play St. Andrews New Golf Course, with double greens at the 3rd and 15th holes it features original St Andrews tradition.

 Depart from Glasgow or Edinburgh Airport.